-Belonging to the Greek alphabet, the symbols mu(μ) and nu(ν) are frequently used in mathematics and physics.
+Belongs to the Greek alphabet, mu(μ) and nu(ν) symbols are frequently used in mathematics and physics.

 There are several ways to use these symbols in LaTeX, all of which we will discuss in this tutorial.